 If you’re using colored tissue paper or crinkle cut shred filler, align your materials with the actual design of your packaging.

 This may even be something that your order fulfillment partner can assist with, or at least, give options for.
 It doesn’t hurt to ask.

-Choose Packlane for subscription box packaging
+Why Packlane is the best subscription box packaging company

 - Choose your packaging size or enter custom dimensions.